 There is no advanced standing available.

 No credit will be awarded to students for experiential learning.

 - Graduation from a U.S. regionally accredited baccalaureate or higher degree program.
 (If the Bachelor's degree is in progress at the time of application, it must be completed prior to enrollment).

 - All prerequisite courses must be completed with a grade of "C" or better ("C-" grades are not acceptable).

 - All science prerequisites must include a lab component

 - All prerequisites must be completed prior to enrollment (summer term for research assistantships; fall for others).

-- Minimum overall cumulative GPA of 3.0; minimum prerequisite GPA of 3.0 required
+- Minimum overall cumulative GPA of 3.0 and minimum prerequisite GPA of 3.0 required

-- Successfully complete the Graduate Record Exam (GRE) test with competitive scores and submit official score report
+- Successful completion of the Graduate Record Exam (GRE) with competitive scores and submission of official score report

-- Submit official transcripts from all colleges and universities attend to the Office of Graduate and Professional Admissions to complete application file.
+- Submit official transcripts from all colleges and universities attended to the Office of Graduate and Professional Admissions to complete application file.

-- Prior to or early in the admissions process, students are advised to communicate with faculty with whom they want to work.
+- Prior to or early in the admissions process, students are advised to communicate with faculty with whom they would like to work.